akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 1. Click on the `System` menu.
 2. Click on the `User groups` submenu.
 3. Click on the `Create group` button.
-4. In the form that appear, give a name to your user group, `My Magento user group` for example.
+4. In the form that appears, give a name to your user group, `My Magento user group` for example.
 7. Save by clicking on the `Save` button.
 2. Click on the `Connections` submenu.
 3. Click on the connection for which you want to set the permissions.
 4. On the right side of the screen, there is a `Permissions` section.
-Select the user group you've juste created in the `Group` dropdown.
+Select the user group you've just created in the `Group` dropdown.
 ![Select the connection group](select-the-connection-group.png) <!-- TODO -->
 5. Don't forget to save by clicking on the `Save` button.

 ::: tips
-By default, the user group you've just created does not give any right over the catalog.
-So it's perfectly normal if you receive no product, when you ask for products via the API using the connection credentials.
+By default, the user group you've just created does not give any rights to the catalog.
+So it's perfectly normal if you receive no products when you ask for products via the API using the connection credentials.
 To be able to view the catalog, you will need to give permissions to your connection user group.
 [Here is the documentation to help you in this task.](access-rights-on-products.html)
 :::